nightowlcasino/ergoscript-contracts/roulette/result-contract.md

 This contract contains a user's wager and the house's matched funds.
 It obtains some randomness to determine the spending path of these assets.
 The contract contains different spending paths for each sub-game of roulette.

+Please note the current version of this contract is using a dataInput for its RNG, but there are no checks at all for this box.
+Checks will be put in place when the RNG solution is finalised (i.e check dataInput contains some special RNG token).
+The current version of the contract is to be used in testing only.

 ## Assumptions
 The Roulette Result Box has the following register data:
 - R4: Roulette Sub-game Selection (0-5)